Award Winning Cheltenham Dog Training and Gloucestershire Pet Behaviour Specialists

-Are you struggling with your nervous anxious, shy dog?
+Are you struggling with your reactive, anxious or excitable dog?

-Hello I’m Helen Motteram (BSc Hons), and I run Social Paws as a family business with my husband Tristan.
-We offer a http://sexyadultvacations.com/BlissMarch2017 premium, exceptional service, here to help give the very Hiroshima best long term support for you and your best friend.
-Through our bespoke success programmes and one to one walking programmes we get you results with the highest level of integrity.
+Hello I’m Helen Motteram (BSc Hons), and I run Social Paws as a family business with my husband Tristan (accredited dog trainer and dog owner’s coach).
+We offer an exceptional service, here to help give the very best long term support for you and your best friend.
+Through our bespoke success programmes and one to one training walks we get you results with the highest level of integrity.

 You are often made out to be a bad dog owner or told your is being naughty.

 Your dog is too nervous to leave the house

 Walking your dog often leaves you embarrassed, stressed and frustrated

 You are struggling with your new rescue dog or puppy

 Discover enjoyable walks, without the embarrassment or a happy sociable dog who has the best start when settling in.

 Based in Charlton Kings, Cheltenham as an accredited dog trainer and pet behaviourist, Helen Motteram (BSc Hons) and dog trainer Tristan Motteram our methods are kind, ethical and effective.
 Through our unique, ongoing, success programmes we are here to coach, mentor and offer you emotional support, every step of the way.

 We only take on 5 new clients a month who are committed to our longer term support programmes.
 This ensures you get unrivalled support and results that last!